active-logic/uta/Documentation/Cosmo-Spec.md

 # Cosmo Specification
-v0.2.9α - © T.E.A de Souza 2020, All Rights Reserved.
+v0.2.10α - © T.E.A de Souza 2020, All Rights Reserved.

-Cosmo is an expressive notation drawing from natural scripts(*), symbolic formalisms and dingbats.
+An expressive notation drawing from natural scripts, symbolic formalisms and dingbats.

 ### Header